AmineDjeghri/awesome-os-setup/docs/windows_workflow/README.md

        -  You can use DisplayFusion to easily create profiles for different configurations (e.g., a "Gaming" profile for one monitor, a "Work" profile for two, or a "Movie" profile for the TV).

 - Windows UI/UX Tips:
-    - Hide the Windows taskbar (right-click on the taskbar -> taskbar settings-> taskbar behavior (at the bottom) -> automatically hide the taskbar).
+    - Hide the Windows taskbar (right-click on the taskbar → taskbar settings→ taskbar behavior (at the bottom) → automatically hide the taskbar).
     - Pin some folders and drivers, Recycle Bin in the file explorer.
 Fast browsing: right-click on the file explorer in the taskbar to show the shortcut to the pinned folders.